UK and India need each other more than ever, says Boris Johnson - ExBulletin

 UK and India need each other more than ever, says Boris Johnson

-UK-India ties will remain on a ‘phenomenal upward trajectory’ under Rishi, Indian-born British Prime Minister Sunak, former British Prime Minister Boris Johnson said on Saturday.
+UK-India ties will remain on a phenomenal upward trajectory under Indian-born British Prime Minister Rishi Sunak, the country’s former Prime Minister Boris Johnson said on Saturday.

-The two countries need each other more than ever because “we live in dangerous and turbulent times”, he said.
+The two countries need each other more than ever as we live in dangerous and turbulent times, he said.

 Johnson also called on the two countries to finalize a free trade agreement, saying he couldn’t wait until next Diwali for that.

-Noting that he and Prime Minister Narendra Modi discussed the future of the Indo-British partnership during his visit to India, Johnson said they had had “fantastic discussions” and there had been results.
+Noting that he and Prime Minister Narendra Modi had discussed the future of the Indo-British partnership during his visit to India, Johnson said they had had fantastic discussions and there had been results.

 The former British Prime Minister pointed out that even without a free trade agreement, the two countries have seen bilateral trade increase by 28%.

-“Let us finally deliver this free trade agreement which mysteriously seems to have developed a puncture since I left office.
+Let’s finally achieve this free trade agreement which mysteriously seems to have had a tire punctured since I left power.
 Prime Minister Modi and I said it would be done by Diwali.
 I will not wait for the next Diwali to conclude this free trade agreement.
-I wonder what the heist is,” Johnson said.
+I wonder what the heist is, Johnson said.

-Last month, Rishi Sunak was installed as India’s first British prime minister after the brief tenure of Liz Truss, who took over after Johnson stepped down as prime minister.
+Last month, Rishi Sunak was named Britain’s first Indian-born prime minister after the brief tenure of Liz Truss, who took over after Johnson stepped down as prime minister.

-The former British prime minister also slammed Russian President Vladimir Putin for a “vile and unprovoked invasion” of Ukraine.
+The former British Prime Minister also criticized Russian President Vladimir Putin for a vile and unprovoked invasion of Ukraine.

-Claiming the conflict was “disastrous publicity” for Putin’s “war machine”, he said Russian exports of military equipment would be badly affected.
+Claiming the conflict was a disastrous advertisement for Putin’s war machine, he said Russian exports of military equipment would be badly affected.

 This disastrous miscalculation by Putin will severely weaken Russia and greatly strengthen China, he predicted.